mill5james/IoTEdgeMethodVsMessage/Readme.md

 The latest image can be found in the Docker Hub at [mill5james/consumer](https://hub.docker.com/r/mill5james/consumer)

-### Statistics
+### Statistics from the Consumer

 The statisitcs are collected by the Consumer module every minute in a background task.
 They capture:

-* The total number of message and messages send and received
+* The total number messages send and received and method calls
 * The latency for sending a message or invoking a method from the consumer to the producer (C->P)
 * The latency for sending a message or handling the method invocation from the producer to the consumer (P->C)
 * The total latency as seen at the consumer (Total).